Masao-Taketani/GameNGen/README.md

 ```
 Although `--log-opt max-file` is optional, I strongly recommend using `--log-opt max-size` option since the RL training script for ViZDoom outputs lots of logs to stdout, which conssumes excessive disk space.
 - Use the original paper's training setup as much as I can
-- Incorporate much more efficient diffusion training method and data files
+- Incorporate much more efficient diffusion training method and data files for better performance
+- Add a playable generative environment script

 ## To Do
 - [x] Set `MOVE_LEFT` and `MOVE_RIGHT` as independent actions